greenkidneybean/bchb524/2/README.md

 - converts all input into a string (so can search for numbers in a number sequence)
 - does NOT pass a seach with a different case (e.g. search "ATG" in "agtcgca")
     - look into using re (re.search(query, sequence, re.IGNORECASE))

+## What I learned
+- brushed-up on running scripts
+- gotta learn how to run more through tests
+- argparse is nice but seems like overkill sometimes
+- would like to get a system down for docstrings, check [PEP 257](https://www.python.org/dev/peps/pep-0257/)
+- should I be using print statements or returns?
+- what are the standards for script output formats?

 ## TODO:
 - not case sensitive